-The Learning Contract (SCWK 3300 or SCWK 4302) provides students with stated goals/objectives in five outcome areas, which:
+The Learning Contract (SCWK 4302) provides students with stated goals/objectives in five outcome areas, which:

-- reflect a comprehensive array of social work values, knowledge, and skills students are expected to achieve when in practicum settings; - represent minimum requirements for both practica; - reflect the expectation that the second practicum will build on knowledge already obtained in the first field experience as evidenced by an advanced level of knowledge and skill;
+- reflect a comprehensive array of social work values, knowledge, and skills students are expected to achieve when in practicum settings. - represent minimum requirements for the practicum. - reflect the expectation that the practicum will build on knowledge and skills already obtained from the field experiences students completed as part of the NAC Social Service Worker diploma program.

-Students are required to complete the contract by identifying activities for each objective in consultation with their field instructors/agency mentors.
-This means that each of the five outcomes will have items added to the learning contract outline that is provided in IPT.
-These activities represent how the student will action the objectives and will be different for each agency situation.
-The activities show what the student actually does to achieve the outcome.
+Students are expected to complete the contract by identifying activities for each objective in consultation with their field instructors/agency mentors.
 Students and their field instructors/agency mentors are expected to add additional learning objectives to meet the specific learning needs of the student and the learning opportunities within the particular field setting.
-The learning contact forms the basis for midterm and final evaluations.
+The learning contract forms the basis for midterm and final evaluations.